SabreTools/BinaryObjectScanner/README.md

 ## Contributions

 Contributions to the project are welcome.
 Please follow the current coding styles and please do not add any keys or legally dubious things to the code.
-Thank you to all of the testers, particularly from the DICUI project who helped get this rolling.
+Thank you to all of the testers, particularly from the MPF project who helped get this rolling.